shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 :::note

 The only way for any SDK to realize that a screenshot has been captured is to monitor the screenshots directory.
-Because of that, if you opt for this invocation method, the storage permission will be requested from a user when they launch your app.
+Because of that, if you opt for this invocation method, storage permission will be requested from a user when they launch your app.

 :::